tweichle/Classifying-Criminal-Offenses/README.md

 - Using Chicago Police Department crime data from 2001 to present, summarize and examine crime statistics.

 - Build and train Classification models to predict index offenses (more serious crimes).
-  - Compare performance of various classification techniques including logistic regression, random forests, and support vector machines.
+  - Compare performance of various classification techniques including logistic regression, random forests, support vector machines, and XGBoost.
   - Apply regularization and cross-validation techniques for model evaluation, selection, and optimization.